justkd/AirpuckJS/README.md

 #AirpuckJS Readme
 v 2.0
 Copyright 2019 justKD
 MIT License

 AirpuckJS is a vanilla JS helper for [Airtable](https://airtable.com/).
 Does not require NodeJS or AirtableJS.
+Version 2.0 is a complete re-write.
+Background processess have been improved and general use has been simplified.

 ## Install
 AirpuckJS can be included via CDN.
 `<script src="https://cdn.jsdelivr.net/gh/justKD/AirpuckJS@master/airpuck.min.js"></script>`